 Presymptom has a plan to extend its clinical diagnostic test portfolio to include tests for both point-of-care and central laboratories.
 Our early development programmes are focused on the development of presymptomatic tests to determine the presence of infection and the future onset of Sepsis.
 By identifying the 10-20% at risk of deterioration before symptoms present, our tests will:

 The Sepsis Lab Tests will be ultra-high accuracy central laboratory tests and offered on multiple systems.

 The Presymptom Sepsis Lab Tests will initially run on a number of “open” clinical systems manufactured by third parties.
 In addition, certain tests may be offered on proprietary molecular diagnostic platforms, for which we may partner with industry leaders.

-Initial funding of £200k has been secured to progress the first molecular tests to the prototyping stage and to develop first proof of concept data.
+Initial funding and support has been secured to progress the first molecular tests to the prototyping stage and to develop first proof of concept data.